 Working hours

-Companies are more intensively using the existing employee.
-They will increase overtime to meet the increasing demand.
+Companies are more intensively using the existing employees.
+They will increase over time to meet the increasing demand.

 Businesses will fully utilize their resources before deciding to add a new worker.
 That is to maintain operating expenses and anticipate the possibility of temporary recovery.